frozenspider/tg-keeper/README.md

 ## Features

-- **Message Archiving**: Stores all incoming and edited messages in their serialized form
+- **Message Archiving**: Stores all incoming and edited messages (private and group) in their serialized form
 - **Media Download**: Automatically downloads and saves media files from messages
 - **Chat Caching**: Maintains an up-to-date cache of chat information
 - **Deleted Message Tracking**: Records when messages are deleted
 - **Persistent Authentication**: Uses session files to maintain authentication between runs.
-This however randomly breaks sometimes, exact cause is unknown.

 ## Details